SPARC: Scalable Path-Specific Counterfactual Fairness via Causal Conditional Independence: Experiments

 \subsubsection{Model Ablation Study}

-We conducted a model ablation study on three different architectures: ResNet18, ResNet50, and Vision Transformers (ViTs).
+We conducted a model ablation study on three different architectures: ResNet18, ResNet50, and Vision Transformers (ViT).
 The results are presented in Table \ref{tab:model}.
-We observe that ViTs perform slightly better in terms of accuracy and AUC but with a minor trade-off in fairness metrics.
+We observe that ViT performs slightly better in terms of accuracy and AUC but with a minor trade-off in fairness metrics.
 This suggests that our method can enhance fairness across various neural network architectures without significantly compromising performance.
 For the remaining experiments, we use ResNet50 as it provides a balanced trade-off between performance and fairness.